Alabama Court Records

 - An allegation that the person has violated a traffic law and a description of the act or failure to act that is contrary to the section of the traffic law quoted.

-- Description and identifiers such as make, color, model, and license plate of the vehicle involved in the violation.
+- The breach involves the description and identifiers such as the vehicle's make, color, model, and license plate.

 - Information about the issuing officer, including their name, badge number, and other pertinent details.